 - Team members and the team leader must travel the most economic route from a common point of departure in (or nearest to) the sending district to a point of entry in (or nearest to) the host district and return between the same two points. - Travel to the common point of departure is the responsibility of the district and/or each team member. - TRF will not cover the cost of transportation to and from the airport or exit taxes. - TRF will not cover an overnight stay once the team has arrived in the host district. - If a team independently elects to make a 24-hour stopover overnight en route to the host district, the sponsor district or team members are responsible for all related costs.
 A team may only make one stopover en route to the host district for a maximum of three days, which must be approved by TRF in advance and paid for by personal credit card. - TRF pays for hotel accommodations and meals, up to US\$150 or equivalent per person, for a forced overnight stay deemed necessary by RITS; or up to \$100 for a day room, including layovers due to misconnecting flights.
 You will be notified by RITS if your district's team is eligible for a forced overnight stay.
-Reimbursements are sent by TRF upon completion of the exchange and submission of all relative receipts.

-- Districts must initiate travel arrangements at least 45 days before the team's departure.
-Failure to arrange travel on a timely basis may increase the cost and decrease availability of tickets, resulting in postponement of the exchange, additional expenses for the district, or cancellation of the exchange. - Team members may make their own arrangements for personally funded travel after their study tour for a maximum of four weeks.
+Reimbursements are sent by TRF upon completion of the exchange and submission of all relative receipts. - Districts must initiate travel arrangements at least 45 days before the team's departure.
+Failure to arrange travel on a timely basis may increase the cost and decrease the availability of tickets, resulting in the delay of the exchange within the 2012-13 program year, additional expenses for the district, or cancellation of the exchange. - Team members may make their own arrangements for personally funded travel after their study tour for a maximum of four weeks.
 If team members wish to arrange personal travel through RITS, a typed itinerary listing dates and locations must accompany the original GSE Team Travel Request Form submitted by the GSE chair or team leader.
 Team members must pay directly for any personal travel arrangements.
+TRF does not permit personal travel before the start of the GSE.
+Travelers requesting additional personal travel arrangements before or after the program will be charged a service fee of US\$15 for domestic travel (within the USA) or \$35 for international travel.
-TRF highly discourages personal travel before the start of the GSE. - Your GSE coordinator will not authorize release of tickets or travel funds until all of the following arrive at TRF: - -Completed team member applications - -Completed team leader application - Completed Certification of Insurance and Medical Certificate from all participants - Confirmation that travel visas, if required, have been obtained for all team members - -Travel itinerary for all team members - Host district's planned vocational itinerary for the team - TRF will cover costs resulting from unavoidable ticket cancellations, excluding personal travel, for original team members and the subsequent reissue of tickets for alternate team members.
-However, if ticket cancellation is due to the district's late submission of documents or failure to follow GSE guidelines, the district will be responsible for cancellation fees. - Airline tickets will be issued to the GSE chair or GSE team leader three to four weeks before the team's departure, provided all predeparture requirements have been fulfilled on time.

-- The GSE chair or GSE team leader should not distribute tickets to team members before the date of travel. - When transportation plans are complete, the GSE subcommittee should notify the host district of the - Name of the airline(s) on which the team will travel and the flight number(s) - Time and place of arrival in the host district
+- Your GSE coordinator reserves the right to delay or cancel travel if the following documents are not submitted to TRF: - -Completed team member applications - Completed team leader application - Completed Certification of Insurance and Medical Certificate from all participants - Confirmation that travel visas, if required, have been obtained for all team members - Host district itinerary for all team members - Host district's planned vocational itinerary for the team - TRF will cover costs resulting from unavoidable ticket cancellations, excluding personal travel, for original team members and the subsequent reissue of tickets for alternate team members.
+However, if ticket cancellation is due to the district's late submission of documents or failure to follow GSE guidelines, the district will be responsible for cancellation fees. - Airline tickets will be issued to the GSE chair or GSE team leader three to four weeks before the team's departure, provided all predeparture requirements have been fulfilled on time. - When transportation plans are complete, the GSE subcommittee should notify the host district of the - Name of the airline(s) on which the team will travel and the flight number(s) - Time and place of arrival in the host district